Local Government Heritage Planning

 Local governments may formally recognize historic places on Crown land through the provisions of the Local Government Act (LGA).
 These historic places may also be identified on provincial reference maps through a Notation of Interest (NoI) and considered during the review of Land Act applications.

 Local governments can request a NoI by submitting an application form with the legal description of the land; a map of the application area showing the boundaries of the historic place; and survey information for any surveyed land.
 There is no fee to apply for a Notation of Interest.
-Contact Land Tenures Branch for more information about Notations of Interest.
+Visit the Natural Resources Online Services for more information.

 Local Government Heritage Capacity Survey